fl4viooliveira/find-your-movie/README.md

 ### Description

-A website application that provides information about movies based on user input.
+A website application that provides information about movies based on user input, including a trailer, and the top ITunes albums for that movie.
 The application uses three different APIs:

   <ol>
     <li>